Back to blog

 Recap

-Cilium might be famously known for being a high-performance CNI and its network policy engine but it’s equally capable of doing L7 load-balancing.
-Unlike my days as a network engineer where I would have to drive to a data center, lug a load balancer onto the rack, install it and configure it, with Cilium, I don’t have to install anything else – it’s just another feature to enable and a YAML manifest to apply.
+Cilium might be famously known for being a high-performance CNI and its network policy engine, but it is equally capable of performing L7 load-balancing.
+Unlike my days as a network engineer, when I would have to drive to a data center, lug a load balancer onto the rack, install it, and configure it, with Cilium, I don’t have to install anything else—it’s just another feature to enable and a YAML manifest to apply.

-In this blog post, you will have learned – and hopefully tried alongside me – how Cilium Gateway API can send HTTP redirects, rewrite URL paths and mirror HTTP traffic.
-It’s another powerful addition to all the other Layer 7 Load Balancing features that Cilium Gateway API already supported.
+In this blog post, you will have learned—and hopefully tried alongside me—how Cilium Gateway API can send HTTP redirects, rewrite URL paths, and mirror HTTP traffic.
+This is another powerful addition to all the other Layer 7 Load Balancing features that Cilium Gateway API already supports.

-Think this might be useful for your applications?
+Do you think this might be useful for your applications?
 Got any use case in mind?
-Let me know, on the Cilium Slack or you can find me on LinkedIn.
+Let me know on Cilium Slack, or you can find me on LinkedIn.

 Learn More